Church of Our Lady of Guadalupe (Puerto Vallarta): Saints

-The Church of Our Lady of Guadalupe in Puerto Vallarta is a Catholic place of worship dedicated to the patron saint of Mexico, Our Lady of Guadalupe.
+The Church of Our Lady of Guadalupe in Puerto Vallarta is a Catholic place of worship dedicated to the patroness saint of Mexico, Our Lady of Guadalupe.
 A patron saint is the designated protector of a society, church or place and is venerated as an intercessor before God.
 Pope Pious XII acclaimed our Lady of Guadalupe "Empress of the Americas" in 1945 and she is a symbol of Mexican culture and its liberation.
 According to Mexican religious tradition she is the mother of God and humanity.
 It is through her interaction with Juan Diego that Catholicism began in Mexico, providing a new era of religious belief whose roots lay in the Aztec polytheistic culture and belief in the Aztec mother goddess Tonantzin.
 It was in the sixteenth century that the growth of the cult of Our Lady of Guadalupe began, and the creation of poems and sermons honouring her, and the first artistic interpretations of her image were created expressing a new cultural idiom for Mexico.
-Her feast day lies on the 12th of December and is a commemoration of the date in 1531 that she first appeared to Juan Diego.
+Her feast day lies on 12 December and is a commemoration of the date in 1531 that she first appeared to Juan Diego.
 Our Lady of Guadalupe offered a different style of devotion, "She didn't say, go to church or say the rosary" instead she proclaimed that if followers "love me, trust me and believe in me" she will respond.